beroguedou/basmatinet/README.md

 NAME             TYPE           CLUSTER-IP    EXTERNAL-IP     PORT(S)          AGE basmatinet-app   LoadBalancer   xx.xx.xx.xx   xx.xx.xx.xx   5000:xxxx/TCP      2m3s
 ```
-Take the EXTERNAL-IP and test your service.
+Take the EXTERNAL-IP and test your service with the file basmatinet/app/frontend.py .
 Then you can cook your jollof with some basmatinet!!!